klaguedan/cse15l-lab-reports/lab03.md

 Nov.
 5, 2023

 In this lab report, we will take a closer look at one of the bugs from Week 4's lab and examine its behavior under certain circumstances and its fixes.
-Additionally, we will also research additional options for the `less` command.
+Additionally, I will also research additional options for the `less` command.

 ---